angular/components/src/cdk/tree/tree.md

 #### Padding (Flat tree only)

-The cdkTreeNodePadding can be placed in a flat tree's node template to display the level information of a flat tree node.
+The `cdkTreeNodePadding` directive can be placed in a flat tree's node template to display the level information of a flat tree node.

 ```html
 <cdk-tree-node *cdkNodeDef="let node" cdkNodePadding>
   {{node.value}}
 </cdk-tree-node>
 ```

-Nested tree does not need this padding since padding can be easily added to the hierarchy structure in DOM.
+This is unnecessary for a nested tree, since the hierarchical structure of the DOM allows for padding to be added via CSS.

 #### Conditional template

 The tree may include multiple node templates, where a template is chosen for a particular data node via the `when` predicate of the template.

 ```html
 <cdk-tree-node *cdkNodeDef="let node" cdkTreeNodePadding>